duckietown/course-RH/book/duckietown-robotics-development/04_basic_robot_behaviors/01_duckietown_code_structure.md

 ## Main images and repositories{status=ready}

-You probably noticed three container and image names popping up when you were running the demos, calibrating your bot, or developing some of the previous exercises: `dt-duckiebot-interface`, `dt-car-interface`, and `dt-core`.
+You probably noticed three container and image names popping up when you were running the demos, calibrating your Duckiebot, or developing some of the previous exercises: `dt-duckiebot-interface`, `dt-car-interface`, and `dt-core`.
 You probably wonder why are there three of these and what does each one of them do?

 Let's first look at the bigger picture: the container hierarchy in Duckietown.